 You control an archer making your way through armies of adversaries armed only with a bow and a shield.
 The maps and enemies you’ll face are procedurally-generated, ensuring each run feels like a bespoke experience, and stepping into a fresh level with each new life is particularly impressive in VR.
 In Death is crushingly difficult and can get pretty frustrating at times, so don’t expect to waltz through this without putting some serious practice in.
 Thankfully, firing the bow feels so good that the moment-to-moment gameplay keeps you going after countless deaths.

 Bonelab is the sequel to Boneworks, a highly experimental VR game that uses physics and action sequences to let players enjoy an experience like no other.
 You’ll fire guns at enemies, ride minecarts or go-karts, swing across ropes, and fling enemies using your special powers.
 As you complete each trial, you uncover more of the mystery behind MythOS city and the exact purpose of this underground lab’s tests.

 Those who fancy a bit more sneaking with their first-person shooter action might want to strap themselves into their headsets for Budget Cuts.
 The idea is that you are the sole human employee attempting to sneak or shoot their way past robots with revolvers.

 As this unfolds, you’re treated to a light show that forms the backdrop of the Tetris board.
-From slow-paced pop that’s framed with blue bursts of particles that form the outline of a dolphin, to a jazz track set to the backdrop of a city at nighttime, with beams of light streaming across the board like a steady flow of traffic.
-The visuals are striking, and playing Tetris Effect in VR allows you to become fully immersed in them, as they surround you entirely.
+From slow-paced pop that’s framed with blue bursts of particles that form the outline of a dolphin to a jazz track set to the backdrop of a city at nighttime, with beams of light streaming across the board like a steady flow of traffic.
+The visuals are striking, and playing Tetris Effect in VR allows you to become fully immersed as they surround you entirely.